Alan Brown (racing driver)

-Alan Everest Brown (born in Malton, Yorkshire, 20 November 1919 – died in Guildford, Surrey, 20 January 2004) was a British racing driver from England.
+Alan Everest Brown (20 November 1919 – 20 January 2004) was a British racing driver from England.
 He took up motor racing in a Cooper, later forming the Ecurie Richmond team with Eric Brandon.
 He participated in 9 World Championship Formula One Grands Prix, debuting on 18 May 1952 and numerous non-Championship Formula One races.
 He scored two championship points.
 He was the first driver to score championship points for Cooper and also gave the first Vanwall its race debut.
 After he retired, he fielded two drivers in the 1959 British Grand Prix under the team name Alan Brown Equipe.